Hip & Knee Pain Relief

 Get moving with our multidisciplinary team of therapists:

 At Elite Physiotherapy Clinic, Progressive Sports Medicine, and Total Health Link, our multidisciplinary treatment approach is effective in treating both hip and knee pain.
-In many cases, our personalized treatment plans can even help relieve your pain completely, sparing you the need for potentially harmful pain-management medication or an invasive surgical correction.
+In many cases, our personalized treatment plans can even help relieve your pain completely, sparing you the need for potentially harmful pain-management medication or invasive surgical correction.

 When you come in for your initial appointment, one of our Burlington based Chiropractors, Physiotherapists, Massage Therapist or Athletic Therapists will examine your hips and/or knees for signs of misalignment, ligament tears, muscle weaknesses, posture, gait and range of motion.
 Afterward, an individualized treatment plan will be prescribed to you, based on the nature of your condition and your specific needs.
 This plan will focus on alleviating pain, normalizing joint function, and relieving any abnormal stresses on your hips and knees.